jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 ##### => Execution Control

-But... if you pass a clause reference to an execution flow procedure the execution control CAN call the clause, but only in the context of the procedure instance that called the execution flow procedure!
+But... if you pass a clause reference to an execution flow command the execution control CAN call the clause, but only in the context of the command instance that called the execution flow command!

-Execution control procedures might call clauses in the context of a *specific call* to the clause’s procedure definition.
+Execution control commands might call clauses in the context of a *specific call* to the clause’s command definition.

 ### Declared Traversions / Constructions